NomicFoundation/hardhat/docs/guides/truffle-testing.md

 You can run these tests by running `npx hardhat test`:
 ```
 $ npx hardhat test
-All contracts have already been compiled, skipping compilation.

 Contract: Greeter
     ✓ Should return the new greeting once it's changed (265ms)